danbondd/1p/README.md

 `1p` works exactly the same as the `op` command.
 However, it simplifies a few of the commands:

 - `op get item <account>`: Get password for given account in plain text.
-- `op generate`: Create a random 32 bit password.
+- `op generate`: Create a random 32 byte password.
 - `op signin`: Sign in to current saved profile in `$HOME/.op/config`.